-To connect to the FortiGate-VM, you need your login credentials, the FortiGate-VM's EIP, SSH client, and an FTP server.
+To connect to the FortiGate-VM, you need your login credentials and its public DNS address.

 The default username is admin and the default password is the instance ID.